-About 9 years ago, I was inspecting an abandoned home in Pacifica.
+About 20 years ago, I was inspecting an abandoned home in Pacifica.
 I was told by the Realtor not to go into the back yard because a vicious dog was there.

 I continued on with the inspection.
-At every interior window that faced the back yard that I inspected, Brutus would jump up and bark.
+At every interior window that faced the back yard I inspected, Brutus would jump up and bark.

 By the end of the inspection, my heart was won over.
 I opened up the back door to my truck, and he jumped in.